 All students are eligible, regardless of mode of study.

 Can Endeavour provide me with exam or assessment extensions?

-Students when involved in the Access and Equity Program can apply for extensions under extenuating circumstances directly with their Access and Equity Officer with relevant evidence; otherwise normal College policies and procedures will apply.
+Students in the Access and Equity Program can apply for extensions under extenuating circumstances directly with their Access and Equity Officer with relevant evidence, otherwise normal College policies and procedures will apply.
 Adjustments to assessments can also be made in advance through liaison with your Access and Equity Officer, providing they are reasonable.

 If I apply for the Program, is any information I provide confidential?